 II.
 This recognition is awarded annually to a member of the American Society of Civil Engineers who is judged to have contributed substantially to the status of the engineering profession by:

-- Other evidence of merit which, in the judgment of the award committee, shall have advanced the Society's professional objectives.
+g.
+Other evidence of merit which, in the judgment of the Award Selection Committee, shall have advanced the Society's professional objectives.

 III.
-The award shall be made once each year when, in the judgment of the award committee, a suitable candidate is available.
+The award shall be made once each year when, in the judgment of the Award Selection Committee, a suitable candidate is available.
 Only one recipient will be named in any year, and no recipient may receive the award more than once.

 IV.
-The award committee shall be the Committee on Leadership and Management.
+The Award Selection Committee shall be the Committee on Leadership and Management.
 Its recommendation, accompanied by an appropriate citation, shall be reported to the Committee on Advancing the Profession (CAP) annually and shall be forwarded to the Executive Committee of the Board of Direction for final action.

-V. Any ASCE member, including the award committee, may submit nominations, in writing, for this award.
+V. Any ASCE member, including the Award Selection Committee, may submit nominations, in writing, for this award.

 VII.
 The award consists of a wall plaque.

 VIII.
-Members of CAP and the Committee on Leadership and Management and Society members who have been awarded the grade Distinguished Member prior to the review of nominations shall not be eligible for this award.
+Members of CAP and the Committee on Leadership and Management and Society members who have been awarded the grade Distinguished Member prior to the nomination deadline shall not be eligible for this award.